-Erectile dysfunction, sometimes referred to as “impotence”, is the repeated inability to get or keep an erection firm enough for sexual intercourse.
+Erectile dysfunction (ED), sometimes referred to as “impotence”, is the repeated inability to get or keep an erection firm enough for sexual intercourse.
 Other problems that interfere with sexual intercourse and reproduction are also sometimes called “impotence”, so the term “erectile dysfunction” is used to clarify the issue.

 Anatomy of Erection